 Day 7 Xi’an - Chengdu

-After breakfast we transfer to Xi’an Airport for a flight to Chengdu, the capital city of Sichuan province.
-We will be spending our last two nights in China at the Lhasa Grand Hotel (4T).
+After breakfast we transfer to Xi’an railway station to board the Bullet train to Chengdu, the capital city of Sichuan province.
+We will be spending our last two nights in China at the Lhasa Grand Hotel (4T) or Sichuan Hotel (4T).
 On today’s included excursion, we will visit Jinli Street, one of Chengdu’s best preserved medieval thoroughfares, lined with buildings dating from the Ming and Qing dynasties, now operating as shops and food outlets.
 We will stop for tea in a traditional Chinese tea house.
 This evening’s entertainment option is a ‘Changing Face’ show, a fascinating quick-change act with music.

 Day 8 Chengdu

 This morning we visit the Panda Breeding Centre, home to more than 80 captive giant pandas.
 These charismatic and endangered animals are being reared in surroundings recreated to resemble their natural habitat and as well as being a popular tourist attraction, this is also an important scientific research facility and education centre aiming to save pandas from extinction.
 We will also pay a visit to the Taoist Qing Yang Gong, or Bronze Goat Temple, which is one of the biggest in China.